 Usage of Sign

-Legibility of a sign or banner is determined by the font or typeface used and how easy it is to distinguish one letter from another.
+The legibility of a sign or banner is determined by the font or typeface used and how easy it is to distinguish one letter from another.
 Deciding on the type to use is influenced by the designated usage that your sign or banner may have.
 Lots of copy on an exhibition graphic may look great in a simple Arial or Times New Roman, but may have less impact used on a huge sale banner outside a retail outlet.
 Other things to consider are the surrounding area of the sign, the background colour and the placement of the sign e.g inside or outside.
+Check out our animal warning signs blogs to learn about the important use of warning signs.

 Upper / Lower Casing